Make sure you have booked off enough time

 The doctor will then turn to the computer and review all your test results and enter the information into your chart.

-After this, your doctor will discuss the results with you (and your escort if present) and be able to answer your questions.
+After this, your doctor will discuss the results with you (and your companion, if present) and be able to answer your questions.

 The time with the doctor is the most important part of the visit and can take a variable amount of time depending on the problem.
 If you are being offered surgery for either cataract or glaucoma, this will be discussed with you as thoroughly as time permits.
 Detailed information will be given to you by handout or via email.
 You can also check this website for more information.